Updated: Oct 14

 Easter Bun Feasting in other places:

 Easter holiday is celebrated differently by each country and the buns are uniquely prepared and named.
 Other names for Easter Bun include Hot Cross Buns (Canada, Australia, New Zealand, South Africa, and some parts of the United States), Colomba Pasquale (Italian Easter Bun), Osterbrot (Germany Easter Bread).
-Whatever name it is called, or baking techniques, these buns are served with butter and/or variations of cheese.
+Whatever name it is called, or the baking technique requirements, these buns are served with butter and/or variations of cheese.